No Way Out (Stone Temple Pilots song): Release

-Atlantic Records released a clean version of "No Way Out" as a promotional single in October 2000.
+Atlantic Records released a clean version of "No Way Out" as a promotional single on September 26, 2000.
 The song was issued on a CD, and shortened to four minutes.
 Despite this, the tray card listed the time as three minutes and 45 seconds.
-While not released outside the US, the song is one of many promos by Stone Temple Pilots to chart, with it peaking at No. 24 on the Mainstream Rock charts, and No. 17 on the Alternative Airplay charts.
+While not released outside the US, the song is one of many promos by Stone Temple Pilots to chart, with it peaking at No. 24 on the Billboard Mainstream Rock Tracks chart and No. 17 on the Billboard Modern Rock Tracks chart.